damiasmith/agent-customer-app/README.md

 # agent-customer-app
-An app for displaying, updating and deleting customoer and agent informtation
+An app for displaying, updating and deleting customer and agent informtation

 ## Quick Start Guide
 Install Node.js